DevCordeiro/NordboRobotics/README.md

-# Task Norbo Robotic - Images Transformation
+# Task Nordbo Robotic - Images Transformation

 This software performs resizing, cropping, and rotation of an image selected by the user.
 The user has the option to choose a specific command to transform the image, selecting the image and providing the dimensions required to create a new image.
 The newly transformed image will be displayed for visualization.